 Have you ever caught yourself saying, “Do I go or do I stay?”
 Paul said, “Only Luke is with me.”
 This verse speaks volumes about Luke, Paul, and the importance of loyalty.
 How are you doing in the loyalty department?

 Annie and I are serving the Lord in the US, South America, and India.
 We are training leaders and helping build great local churches.
 Would you consider joining our team?
 Just click here to get involved.
-Obrigado!
+Thanks so much!